peschelgroup/binary_variable_counter/README.md

 flipped to it's second state.
 It should be noted that pressing the 1 or 2 key twice will not change the logger to the opposite state.

-Pressing what was once the "Begin", now the "End" key, will result in the timer ending and all further data logging to cease.
-At the bottom of the table, there will be a new row with 3 new columns, the fourth will be empty.
+Pressing what was once the "Begin", now the "End" button, will result in the timer ending and all further data logging to cease. *Pressing this button is what logs the file* At the bottom of the table, there will be a new row with 3 new columns, the fourth will be empty.
 In this new row on both tables, there will be the total number of times the value was in that state, the total duration that the value stated in that state, and the percentage of time it was in that state in relation to the total time that the value was being measured.
 Pressing the end button will also generate a log file with all measurements taken and the statistics generated previously.
 Pressing "Begin" again will start a new log.
 Note, if the name isn't changed, it will completely overwrite the file.
 All generated log files will be storaged in a folder titled "participants" generated in the same directory as the jar file.
-This folder can be renamed in the TrackerGUI.java file on line
-225. Changing the value of the second parameter will change the name of the folder generated.
+This folder can be renamed in the TrackerGUI.java file on line 225.
+Changing the value of the second parameter will change the name of the folder generated.
 Pressing the close button will close out of the program.

 ### Quick Reference Sheet
 - File Name: Name of the log file generated.
 Must have something inside of it.
 - Begin/End: Starts and stops the logging process.
 Will always start on the left side.
              Only starts if the file name box is populated.

+			 - *Pressing "End" is what outputs to a file*
 - Pause/Play: Pauses and plays the timer.
 Only works when the program has begun.
 - SpaceBar: Pauses and plays timer.
 Only works when the program has begun.
 - 1/2: Keyboard button to switch views.
 1 switches to left, 2 switches to right.